gradle/gradle/design-docs/dependency-management-for-jvm-components.md

 #### Open issues

 - Come up with a better name for JvmLibraryBinary, or perhaps add a `JarBinary` subtype
-- Remove the need to declare the library type, rather than making it explicit: Possibly based on available types, possibly by naming the container?
-- Consider splitting jvm-runtime & jvm-lang support into separate projects.
-Similar for native-runtime and native-lang.
 - Consider splitting up `assemble` into various lifecycle tasks.
 There are several use cases:
     - As a developer, build me a binary I can play with or test in some way.
     - As part of some workflow, build all binaries that should be possible to build in this specific environment.
 Fail if a certain binary cannot be built.